Shaw (name)

 Shaw is primarily a surname of English or Chinese origin, rarely used as a given name.
 In English, it derives from Old English roots meaning "woodland" or "thicket".
-In Chinese contexts, Shaw is a romanization of the surname 邵 (Shao), or 萧 (Xiao) among overseas Chinese communities especially in the United States.
+In Chinese contexts, Shaw is a romanization of the surname 邵 (Shao) or 萧 (Xiao) in Hong Kong, Taiwan, and among overseas Chinese communities especially in the United States.

 British surname

 The name is of English and Scottish origin.
 In some cases, the surname is an Americanization of a similar-sounding Ashkenazic Jewish surname.
 In England and Scotland, the name is a topographic name for someone who lived by a copse or thicket.
 This name is derived from the Middle English schage, shage, schawe, and shawe, from the Old English sceaga meaning "dweller by the wood".
 The name can also be a habitational name derived from places named after these words.
 The English surname was established in Ireland during the 17th century.
 In Scotland, it relates to Clan Shaw.